Greg Abeyounis, Associate Vice Chancellor for Development, East Carolina University

 Ethan Dodson is currently the Director of Leadership Gifts and Board Development at Appalachian State University where he works primarily with the Foundation Board in addition to front line fundraising responsibilities.
 Before this role, he worked as a Regional Development Officer at North Carolina State University where he managed the Midwest, South Carolina, and New Hanover counties over the course of 5 years.
 He has also worked in reunion riving at the University of Virginia and annual giving also at Appalachian State University.
 He has a Bachelor of Science in Communication, a Masters in Higher Education, and brings over 10 years of development experience.

-Kim Elenez, Senior Director, Development Communications, University of North Carolina at Chapel Hill
+Kim Elenez, Chief Marketing Officer, Development Communications, University of North Carolina at Chapel Hill

 Kim Elenez oversees the creation and implementation of communications strategies that will contribute to effective development work, and, in particular, a successful comprehensive campaign.
 She works directly with development leadership across the university to generate its case for support, create a campaign communications plan and provide a portfolio of campaign materials for use across campus.
 Elenez also works with development leaders in the schools and units to define and craft individualized messages appropriate for each constituency.
 She further serves as the development liaison with the Office of Communications and Public Affairs to ensure coordination of messaging and content.